The elephant-king was a wise ruler who had a kind heart.

-When he led his elephants through the fields, they crushed many mice underfoot.
+When he led his elephants through the fields, they crushed many mice under their big feet.

-"Have mercy on us!" cried the mice, so the king ordered his elephants to spare the mice by taking a different path.
+"Have mercy!" cried the mice, so the elephant-king ordered all the elephants to spare the mice by taking a different path.

-Later, elephant hunters came and caught the elephants in their snares.
+Later, elephant-hunters came and caught some of the elephants in snares.

-"Help us!" the elephants shouted, and the mice came to their rescue.
-With their tiny teeth, they chewed through the ropes and freed the elephants from the snares.
+"Help us!" the elephants shouted, and the mice all came to their rescue, using their tiny teeth to chew through the ropes and free the elephants from the snares.

 Notes: Compare Aesop's fable where the mouse frees the lion from a snare: The Lion and the Mouse.